 You also need to create a budget.
 This will help you allocate your resources and ensure you’re not overspending.
 If you budget correctly, you should have money left over at the end of the year.

-By staying on top of your finances, you can help ensure that your campground is profitable and sustainable in the long run.
+By staying on top of your finances, you can help ensure that your campground or RV park is profitable and sustainable in the long run.

-We hope this guide on how to manage a campground will be helpful for you as you take on this new adventure.
+We hope these tips and this guide on how to manage a campground will be helpful for you as you take on this new adventure.
 Do you have any other tips for RV park management or campground management?
 We would love to get your feedback.
 If you’re looking for more great resources, there are Facebook groups that have only campground managers and owners – and if you’re a new campground owner, you’ll be amazed at how much information are in those groups.